argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 ???
 "3D object viewer"

-    We will now add another layer on top of the handlebars template by using a custom javascript library to visualize 3D objects.
+    We will now add another layer on top of the handlebars template by using a custom JavaScript library to visualize 3D objects.
 These 3D objects will be passed as a URL to the record's field, will then be inserted into the handlebars template and finally rendered in the browser.

     ```python
     template = """